Below, we compare fossil fuels vs biofuel, biomass, biogas, and bioenergy across different aspects and indicators.

 – Profit For Producers

-Some reports indicate that fossil fuels have a higher upfront/capital investment cost, biofuel can be cheaper, and biomass technology might be more profitable in the long term for producers in some instances.
+Some reports indicate that fossil fuels have a higher upfront/capital investment cost than biomass technology

 While fossil fuel production requires a heavy outlay of capital, such as oil drills, gas pipelines and fuel collection, biomass technology is much cheaper.